halide/Halide/apps/HelloPyTorch/README.md

 4. Synthesize and compile a Python extension that links togethers the various operator libraries and exposes them to Python (see `setup.py`).

-The build requires Python 3 and PyTorch.
-Please follow the instructions here to install PyTorch:
+Building only requires Python 3 and PyTorch.
+Please follow these instructions to install the latest PyTorch:
     https://pytorch.org/

 If everything is setup correctly, running `make test` should build the PyTorch extension and runs a simple test (`test.py`).

+Tested with Python 3.7.4 and PyTorch 1.2.0